graezykev/explain-nuance-git-merge-rebase/README.md

 # A Nuance of Git Merge and Rebase

+## Introduction

+I've seen lots of developers are prone to **avoid using rebase**, considering the complexity of it.

+And I also notice that some teams even simply and crudely forbid rebase in their project.

 In this guide, we will walk through the basics of managing code changes in Git using both merge and rebase strategies.
 This tutorial aims to clarify these often misunderstood commands with a hands-on demonstration.

-## Introduction

-I've seen lots of developers are prone to **avoid using rebase**, considering the complexity of it.
-And I notice that some teams even simply and crudely forbid rebase in their project.

 ## Table of Contents